-The unique vision of Valley Tech Academy is to provide school transformation services in a full service community school model that integrates a range of services and resources for all family members at the school itself and in the immediate neighborhood before school, during school hours, after school, and on the weekends.
-As part of a planned Promise Neighborhood in the community, Valley Tech Academy expects teachers hired to have a broad view of the community, and the role that a school can and should play in the process.
+The unique vision of Central Middle School #7 is to provide school transformation services in a full service community school model that integrates a range of services and resources for all family members at the school itself and in the immediate neighborhood before school, during school hours, after school, and on the weekends.
+As part of the existing Belmont Full-Service Community Schools program in the community, Central Middle School #7 expects teachers hired to have a broad view of the community, and the role that a school can and should play in the process.
 Teachers at the school receive all benefits and rights under the LAUSD teacher contract.

 c.
 How will you use staffing autonomy to create optimal learning-centered cultures for students?

-Valley Tech Academy will use teacher staffing autonomy in the classeoom primarily to go outside established seniority rules to ensure that teachers with greatest experience and expertise work with students in the most need.
-This focus on students' needs instead of a teacher seniority list will allow the school to utilize one of its strongest resources- teacher expertise- in the most effective way possible to help students and families achieve.
+Central Middle School #7 will use teacher staffing autonomy in the classroom primarily to go outside established seniority rules to ensure that teachers with greatest experience and expertise work with students in the most need.
+This focus on students' needs instead of a teacher seniority list will allow the school to utilize one of its strongest resources- teacher expertise- in the most effective way possible for to help students and families achieve.

-Staffing autonomy at the high school will also be demonstrated outside the established LAUSD staffing structure.
+Staffing autonomy at the middle school will also be demonstrated outside the established LAUSD staffing structure.
 YPI will create optimal learning centered cultures by seeking to maximize the number of teachers at the small school providing direct instruction to students.
 They will also do this by incorporating the broad range of education services that YPI program services provide to act as a network supporting the work of teachers in the classroom.
-Four Case Managers at each school will complete and update assessment plans for each student and family.
+Four Case Managers at the school will complete and update assessment plans for each student and family.
 YPI teachers and tutors in the afterschool program will coordinate services with school teachers to ensure that students receive needed extra work and services.
 The Physical Education Coordinator will build healthy nutrition and physical activity, which can be a key component to school academic success.
-The FIPSE College Ambassadors will work with students and families to prepare and update college preparation plans.

-Staff dedicated to the high school through the Los Angeles Promise Neighborhood and the Full Service Community Schools program in the Neighborhood will contribute to the optimal learningcentered cultures for students by building a community at the school to serve each member of the families with needed education and training programs, and to support them in getting essential services required to help the family succeed.
+Staff dedicated to the middle school through the Full Service Community Schools program in the Neighborhood will contribute to the optimal learning-centered cultures for students by building a community at the school to serve each member of the families with needed education and training programs, and to support them in getting essential services required to help the family succeed.
 This may include child care, legal assistance, tax preparation, housing support, or food and utilities.
 It will include tutoring and enrichment programs designed to improve results in core academic subjects.
 The central vision of the YPI school model is that students cannot succeed academically and prepare for college if their family situations are unstable.